 Rendering

-Toucan utilizes a two-phase rendering process to generate output files from content.
+Toucan utilizes a two-phase rendering process to transform content into output files.
 The following guides provide information on how content is rendered using Toucan.
-Before we dive in, let’s understand our two-phase rendering process:
+Before we dive in, let’s understand process.

 Phase 1 — Context Generation

-In the first phase, Toucan collects all content and generates context objects from them.
+In the first phase, Toucan gathers content and converts it into structured context objects.

 Phase 2 — Rendering Output